ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ### On-Device Attester and Key Protection

-It is assumed that the Attester is located in an isolated environment of a device like a process, a dedicated chip, a TEE or such that collects the Claims, formats them and signs them with an Attestation Key.
+It is assumed that the Attester is located in an isolated environment of a device like a process, a dedicated chip a TEE or such that collects the Claims, formats them and signs them with an Attestation Key.
 The Attester must be protected from unauthorized modification to ensure it behaves correctly.
 There must also be confidentiality so that the signing key is not captured and used elsewhere to forge evidence.

 In many cases the user or owner of the device must not be able to modify or exfiltrate keys from the Attesting Environment of the Attester.
 For example the owner or user of a mobile phone or FIDO authenticator is not trusted.